MemoonaTahira/Traffic_Violation_Classification/readme.md

 Now you can test your bentoML service now running a classification service locally.

-## 6. Using Swagger UI once the service is runnnig locally
+## 6. Using Swagger UI once the service is runnnig locally:

 Go to any browser and open this link: 0.0.0.0:3000 OR localhost:3000